MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/TW-7004-Lab1_Capstone.md

 - Customer can purchase specific support contracts that not only provide them priority support over other customers, but also entitle them to specific response times.
 There are three levels of support:
-    + Platinum: Allows them to open up to 100 incidents over 1 year and guarantees a 30-minute response when new cases are opened.
+    + **Platinum**: Allows them to open up to 100 incidents over 1 year and guarantees a 30-minute response when new cases are opened.
-    + Premier: Allows them to open up to 50 incidents over 1 year and guarantees a 1-hour response when new cases are opened.
+    + **Premier**: Allows them to open up to 50 incidents over 1 year and guarantees a 1-hour response when new cases are opened.
-    + Deluxe: Allows them to open up to 25 incidents over 1 year and guarantees a 4 hour response when new cases are opened.
+    + **Deluxe**: Allows them to open up to 25 incidents over 1 year and guarantees a 4 hour response when new cases are opened.
 - When customer purchase specific products they are entitled to 1 year of warranty support on that product.